ygorcosta/wedeploy.com/ui/src/pages/tutorials/nodejs/get-started.md

 ---
 title: "Get Started"
-description: "In this section, you'll learn how to deploy an application using WeDeploy Node.js."
+description: "In this section, you'll learn how to deploy an application using Node.js."
 buttonTitle: "I'm ready to start!"
 tutorialTitle: "Getting started with WeDeploy Node.js"
 parentId: "nodejs"